 - Take your case before a jury if the insurance company won’t offer a fair settlement

-When medical providers have let you down and caused you harm, Hollander Law Firm, P.A. is here to fight on your behalf.
-Contact our law office for a free consultation with a Fort Lauderdale personal injury lawyer to discuss what we can do for you.
+When medical providers have let you down and caused you harm, Hollander Law Firm Accident Injury Lawyers is here to fight on your behalf.
+Contact our law office for a free consultation with a personal injury lawyer in Fort Lauderdale, FL to discuss what we can do for you.

 How Common Are Emergency Room Errors?